Introduction – Management Fee Gross-up Myth

 Debunking the Myth

-In order to understand why management fee gross-up is inappropriate, it is important to know the reason gross-up of premises cleaning and premises utilities costs are permissible.
-It is also important to understand how management fees fundamentally differ from cleaning costs and utility costs from the owner’s and tenant’s perspectives.
+In order to understand why management fee gross-up is inappropriate, it’s important to know the reason gross-up of premises cleaning and premises utilities costs is permissible.
+It’s also important to understand how management fees fundamentally differ from cleaning costs and utility costs from the perspectives of the owner and tenan.

 Another difference between management fees and cleaning or utility costs is the basis of the costs.
-For management fees, the basis is building rental revenue, whereas for cleaning and utilities, the basis is service area (square feet cleaned) and service levels (kWh consumed), respectively.
-Neither the rent nor the management fee rate and the resulting fee has any bearing on services delivered to, or received by, the tenant, in the same manner that premises utility and cleaning costs do.
-Further, the management fee does not correlate with the manager’s abilities, activity levels or services and no property manager can claim that, with each increase in management fee directly due to an increase in a tenant’s rent, through escalation or otherwise, there is a preceding and correlating physical uptick in tenant services.
+For management fees, the basis is building rental revenue, whereas for cleaning and utilities, the basis is service area (square feet cleaned) and service levels (kWh consumed).
+Neither the rent nor the management fee rate and resulting fee have any bearing on services delivered to, or received by, the tenant in the same manner that premises utility and cleaning costs do.
+Further, the management fee does not correlate with the manager’s abilities, activity levels, or services.
+No property manager can claim that each increase in the management fee due to an increase in tenant rent, through escalation or otherwise, causes a corresponding uptick in tenant services.

-The gross-up concept allows the landlord to recover certain, select, costs which occur and therefore fluctuate, as a result of a tenant’s occupancy.
-The landlord benefits from including more costs in the gross-up pool and will resist modifications to the lease that will limit its ability to do so.
-As such, negotiating out a management fee cost may prove challenging in as much the same manner that disputing a management fee gross-up based on a poorly written lease can.
-If the landlord cannot gross-up management fees, it could result in a greater oversight and pressure on the property manager to increase building occupancy so as to defray the unrecovered portions of the fee.
+The gross-up concept allows the landlord to recover certain select costs which occur, and therefore fluctuate, as a result of a tenant’s occupancy.
+The landlord benefits from including more costs in the gross-up pool and will resist modifications to the lease that will limit their ability to do so.
+As such, negotiating out a management fee cost may prove challenging in much the same manner that disputing a management fee gross-up based on a poorly written lease can be.
+If the landlord cannot gross-up management fees, it can result in greater oversight and pressure on the property manager to increase building occupancy so as to defray the unrecovered portions of the fee.

 - The gross-up concept’s foundation is on occupancy fluctuations.

-- Management fee gross-up is inappropriate despite its fluctuation with occupancy because it has an added characteristic that differentiates it from “true” occupancy variable costs in that it fluctuates primarily with leased tenancy (economic occupancy) rather than physical occupancy.
+- Management fee gross-up is inappropriate despite its fluctuation with occupancy because it has an added characteristic that differentiates it from “true” occupancy variable costs.
+It fluctuates primarily with leased tenancy (economic occupancy) rather than physical occupancy.

-- Poorly negotiated or structured gross-up clauses could add to perpetuate the management fee gross-up myth, result in landlord and tenant disputes over its application and increase the tenant’s economic exposure.
+- Poorly negotiated or structured gross-up clauses can perpetuate the management fee gross-up myth, resulting in landlord and tenant disputes over its application and increasing the tenant’s economic exposure.